TomasOlsson/DogTags/README.md

-# DogTags
+# DogTags for dotMINE.se

-Welcome to the **Github Page** for DogTags.
+Welcome to the **TOMAS FORK** of DogTags.
 Pull Requests would be awesome and can really help the project as a whole.

 ## Documentation
 Plugin Documentation can be found at https://pluginwiki.io/dogtags.